ChrisRackauckas/ParallelDataTransfer.jl/README.md

 # Broadcast a value 3 to x on all workers
 @broadcast x 3

 # Get an object from named x from Main module on process 2.
-Name it x
+Name it y
-x = @getfrom 2 x
+y = @getfrom 2 x
 # Or
-x = getfrom(2,:x)
+y = getfrom(2,:x)

 # Get an object from named x from Foo module on process 2.
-Name it x
+Name it y
-x = @getfrom 2 x Foo
+y = @getfrom 2 x Foo
 # Or
-x = getfrom(2,:x,Foo)
+y = getfrom(2,:x,Foo)

 # Get an object from named foo.x from Foo module on process 2.
-Name it x
+Name it y
-x = @getfrom 2 foo.x Foo
+y = @getfrom 2 foo.x Foo
 # Using the function will not work!

 # pass variable named x from process 2 to all other processes